On regular and random two-dimensional packing of crosses: Introduction

+Theoretical studies in literature \cite{Meng2020,Marschall2020} also described crosses with semicircular ends of their arms, which facilitates numerical simulations We will shortly discuss a few consequences of this specific modification for random packing in Sec.~\ref{sec:disc}.
+Marschall and Teitel \cite{Marschall2020} studied shearing of crosses with twofold and fourfold symmetries in a numerical simulation.
+In our notation, their cross shapes correspond to an aspect ratio of $\rho = 0.5$.
+Focus of that paper was on the relation between pressure and strain rate in shear experiments, but the authors also reported a value of the packing fraction.
+They found $\phi = 0.66$ for the jamming transition.
+The authors also reported numerical results for pair correlation functions, and they computed the tetratic correlation, separately for neighboring crosses in the direction along the arms and diagonal to them.
+We will discuss this in the context of our experimental findings below, in Sec.~\ref{sec:disc}.

-Within these limits, different optimum arrangements in a crystalline packing are expected to exist.
-In the first part of this manuscript, we recollect structures that are best fitted candidates for an optimum space filling.
-While random packing does not result in those crystalline packings, some features of these structures will be found in the random arrangements that we study experimentally.
+The present manuscript is organized as follows: Before we describe the experiments with random arrangements of the particles, we will first recollect structures that are best fitted candidates for an optimum space filling.
+This allows us to judge the packing efficiency reached by compaction compared to the maximum achievable $\phi$ for a given cross shape.
+Within the limits of $0<\rho<\infty$, very different optimum crystalline arrangements exist \cite{Atkinson2012}.
+While our uniaxial compression technique does naturally not result in crystalline packing, some features of these structures will be found in the random arrangements that we study experimentally.

 In the second part of this study, we present experiments with plastic crosses of different aspect ratios which are arranged randomly on a table and then condensed to a jammed cluster that cannot be compressed further without deforming or breaking the objects.
 The packing achieved that way represents a good approximation for the random close packing of the respective cross geometry.
 These irregular arrangements have packing fractions $\phi$ that are considerably smaller than those of the optimum regular structures, particularly when the aspect ratio $\rho$ is low (thin crosses).
 We will discuss the short-range spatial correlations in these arrangements and the mutual orientational correlations of neighbors on the basis of experimental findings.